clairenied/drawsome/README.md

 Comments are drawings in response to masterpieces.
 They can be seen by clicking on any image in the gallery or by going to a user's profile page.

 Messages in Drawsome use web sockets to allow users to talk to each other in real time.
 The messages component is accessible on all parts of Drawsome.

+Watch this video to see Drawsome in action: https://www.fullstackacademy.com/final-projects/drawsome